zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][all_news]

-This is the wrong prediction without the augmented data set.
+For example, the following image has the wrong prediction from the neural network trained without the augmented data set.
+This is actually a priority road sign, which is scaled and cropped.
+It fooled the neural network.

 ![alt text|140%][new2]

-After adding the generated data.
+After adding the generated data with scaling images based on the original train set, the prediction is right then.

 ![alt text][new2_new]